-Value for money - from our 2017/18 audit work we concluded that the Council had a well established performance management framework in place, with performance regularly considered by management and the Council.
-During 2018/19 we will review how the Council is addressing areas where targets are not being met.
+Value for money - from our 2017/18 audit work we concluded that the Council had a well established performance management framework in place, with performance regularly considered by management, and the Council.
+We noted, however, that improvements could be made to how this performance is reported to residents.
+During 2018/19, we will review progress on this point and consider how the Council is addressing areas where targets are not being met.